Neytoo/How-to-install-FreeBSD-on-ovh-vps/README.md

 ```

 ## Download FreeBSD
-To download FreeBSD you need to use these commands:
+Navigate to the mounted directory and download **FreeBSD**:
 ```
 cd /mnt/freebsd
 wget https://download.freebsd.org/ftp/snapshots/VM-IMAGES/13.2-STABLE/amd64/Latest/FreeBSD-13.2-STABLE-amd64.raw.xz
 ```
 > [!IMPORTANT]
-> In my case this is FreeBSD-13.2 but it doesn't matter which version you choose, the only 1 important thing is to choose a raw image of the system, in my case this image is compressed to .xz
+> This guide uses version FreeBSD-13.2.
+Regardless of the version you opt for, ensure that you download the raw image of the system.
+Note that in this example, the image is compressed with .xz.

-If your FreeBSD raw image is packed like there to ```.xz``` format you need to unpack it like this:
+If the **FreeBSD** raw image is compressed as ```.xz```, decompress it:
 ```
 xz -d FreeBSD-13.2-STABLE-amd64.raw.xz
 ```

-## Create a bootable disc from your main disc
+## Creating a Bootable Disk
 > [!WARNING]
-> In this step you will lose all data on the selected disc, make sure you want to do this.
+> This step will erase all data on the selected disk.
+Ensure you've backed up any critical data before proceeding.

-To create bootable disc you need to use ```dd``` command:
+To create bootable disk you need to use ```dd``` command:
 ```
 dd if=FreeBSD-13.2-STABLE-amd64.raw of=/dev/sda bs=1M
 ```

 # Booting FreeBSD
-Succes! now you can reset your VPS into default mode and enjoy using FreeBSD :)
+Congratulations!
+You can now restart your VPS into its default mode and begin using **FreeBSD**.
+If the system does not automatically boot into **FreeBSD**, revisit the steps to ensure all procedures were followed correctly.
-The system should automatically run as FreeBSD if this doesn't happen make sure you follow all the steps correctly!